Frequently Asked Questions:

 - Your body might feel less tense

 - Negative emotions might occur less frequently/ intensely and you might feel better able to manage them when they do occur

 - You may depend less on unhealthy coping techniques like drug or alcohol use, overeating or staying constantly busy to avoid thinking about your problems

 - You might find it easier to forgive yourself and others

-- You’re more able to identify patterns in your life and make conscious decisions about whether to continue them
+- You might be better able to identify patterns in your life and make conscious decisions about whether to continue them

 - You might set and achieve your personal and professional goals

 - You may feel a sense of inner peace